Christopher Ezeala: Cologne Centurions

 In April 2021, he was signed by the Cologne Centurions from the newly formed European League of Football.
 In the first game of the 2021 season Ezeala scored a touchdown before he was injured in the 3rd quarter.
 The Centurions lost 39:55 against the Panthers Wrocław.
 Due to further injuries in the defense of the centurions he played linebacker and defensive end again.
-After three games he was released by the team due to personal reasons.
+After three games he was released by the team for personal reasons.

 Saskatchewan Roughriders

 Also in April 2021, Ezeala was drafted in the first round of the 2021 CFL Global Draft from the Saskatchewan Roughriders in the Canadian Football League.
 After he left the Centurions in July, he traveled at the end of August to Regina and play on the practice squad of the Roughriders first.
 In the 2021 Saskatchewan Roughriders season, he played in eleven games as a fullback and defensive lineman.

 Retirement

 Before the 2022 CFL season, he announced his retirement from professional football.